-In these panel discussions, we bring in certain community experts from India and try to pick questions that people are asking in the community.
-Then those questions are discussed in these panel discussions.
-The topic for our 3rd Panel Discussion was Justifying ROI for a Brand Community Building.
+In these panel discussions, we bring in certain community experts and try to ask questions that can be insightful to others including the questions being asked in the community.
+The topic for this Panel Discussion was Justifying ROI for a Brand Community Building.

 In this blog on the discussion, we will talk about:

-If you are also building a community around your brand, then check out LikeMinds right now!
-Our platform offers great inbuilt features that will make it super easy for you to monetize your brand community and increase engagement.
+P.S.
+If you are also building a community around your brand, check out LikeMinds SDK right now!
+Our solution is easy to integrate and highly customizable making it super easy for you to improve retention by building social community features in your brand community and increasing engagement.

 Our 1st guest speaker for the panel discussion was - Arun Narayanan!